Spiritdude/SVG2SCAD/README.md

 # SVG2SCAD

-svg2scad (0.005) is a perl script and requires some additional modules, which you can install like this:
+`svg2scad` is a perl script and requires some additional modules, which you can install like this:
 ```
-% cpan XML::Simple Math::Bezier Data::Dumper
+% sudo cpan XML::Simple Math::Bezier Data::Dumper
 ```

 that's all.